TheBozzz34/ScoreConnect/README.md

 ## 🎯 Getting Started

-To get started with this boilerplate, follow these steps:
+To get started with, follow these steps:

 1. Fork & clone repository: